MirkMart/Lab_CompGeno/98_tutor/tutor.md

 # Sum into a single report
 multiqc .
 # Trim
-for i in *_1.fastq; do name=$(sed 's/_1.fastq//' <<< "$i"); trimmomatic PE -threads 80 -phred33 "$name"_1.fastq "$name"_2.fastq "$name"_1_paired.fastq "$name"_1_unpaired.fastq "$name"_2_paired.fastq "$name"_2_unpaired.fastq ILLUMINACLIP:/opt/miniforge3/envs/assembly/share/trimmomatic-0.40-0/adapters/TruSeq3-PE.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36 HEADCROP:9 2> "$name"_trimmomatic.stats; done
+export _JAVA_OPTIONS="-Xmx128G" #needed in order to complete the process.
+Otherwise error thrown and trimming done inncompletely because java allocates too small memory to the process. for i in *_1.fastq; do name=$(sed 's/_1.fastq//' <<< "$i"); trimmomatic PE -threads 80 -phred33 "$name"_1.fastq "$name"_2.fastq "$name"_1_paired.fastq "$name"_1_unpaired.fastq "$name"_2_paired.fastq "$name"_2_unpaired.fastq ILLUMINACLIP:/opt/miniforge3/envs/assembly/share/trimmomatic-0.40-0/adapters/TruSeq3-PE.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36 HEADCROP:9 2> "$name"_trimmomatic.stats; done
+# quality control after trimming
+source ~/.bashrc #if you want to reset the memory usage.
+Clearly since it is a for cycle, we do not have enough memory for all processes for i in *_paired*.fastq; do fastqc $i & done
+# Transcriptome assembly using rnaSPADES
+rnaspades.py --pe1-1 SRR33576263_1_paired.fastq --pe1-2 SRR33576263_2_paired.fastq --pe2-1 SRR33576264_1_paired.fastq --pe2-2 SRR33576264_2_p
+aired.fastq --pe3-1 SRR33576265_1_paired.fastq --pe3-2 SRR33576265_2_paired.fastq --pe4-1 SRR33576266_1_paired.fastq --pe4-2 SRR33576266_2_paired.fastq --pe5-1 SRR33576267_1_paired.fastq --pe5-2 SRR33576267_2_paired.fastq --pe6-1 SRR33576268_1_paired.fastq --pe6-2 SRR33576268_2_paired.fastq -t 24 -k 27,33,55 -o transcriptome -m 600 #despite the suggestion, the use of a dataset.yaml does not work.
 ```

+We had some trouble starting the program.
+The error explained the impossibility to open a specific file, then a second one mentioned the something related to memory.
+Due to the quantity of memory allocated per each default, it was probably an error memory masquered by something different.
+Indeed, when decrease the t and put an hard limit over the memory usage, it ran perfectly.